halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-incorporated-companies.md

 To access the Pay Transaction Types task go to the following menu: *Departments/Payroll/Setup/Payroll Setup/General/Pay Transaction Types*

-The GST Product Posting Group field is used to reconcile the General Ledger Account used for GST.
-This is the only transaction type that will be setup with a GST Product Posting Group instead of a transaction posting group.
+The **GST Product Posting Group** field is used to reconcile the General Ledger Account used for **GST**.
+This is the only transaction type that will be setup with a **GST Product Posting Group** instead of a transaction posting group.

 [GoToTop](#how-to-setup-incorporated-companies)